 A formal advice letter can provide the requestor immunity from enforcement actions by the FPPC.
 It also provides evidence of good faith conduct in any relevant civil or criminal proceeding brought by another party, so long as the facts presented in the request for advice are accurate and the requestor follows the guidance provided in the FPPC’s advice letter.
 Formal advice does not provide immunity to any person other than the requestor.

-The FPPC saves and posts all advice letters which you can click here to search.
+The FPPC saves and posts all advice letters.
+Go to the Search Advice Letters page to search.
 The letters may be searched and used for guidance only – they will not provide immunity to any person other than the original requestor.

 Required Information in Request for Formal Written Advice